 When it comes to product development and launch, most of the companies going for custom software development find themselves clueless.
 Whether it is a startup or an enterprise- they have no clear idea about what they must have done to validate their project idea first.
 Again, this is the most important stage in launching the product!

-MVP and prototype are considered as two effective approaches that you can opt for product launch; however, they work at different stages of the development.
+MVP and prototype are considered as two effective approaches that you can opt for for product launch; however, they work at different stages of development.
 Many a time people get confused between both terms.
 When you will use both of them in the right manner you will be able to ensure that your business concept is accepted well by the stakeholders and the target audience.
 Additionally, this will even make sure that your product launch is a complete success.

 Here in this article we will try to know MVP and prototype approaches in a better way and learn when you can use them in your product development.

 What is the MVP?

 MVP or Minimum Viable Product is the product with the basic features to get started with.
 Here the further development takes place based on the feedback received.